strimzi/strimzi-kafka-operator/.github/ISSUE_TEMPLATE/bug_report.md

 Attach or copy paste the custom resources you used.

 **Logs**
-Attach or copy paste the relevant logs.
+Attach or copy and paste the relevant logs.

 **Additional context**
 Add any other context about the problem here.